13 Steps How to Start a Blog Using WordPress & Make Money Easily

 - Cookie Notice (this type of plugin is compulsory for EU laws)

-- Contact Form 7 (as described to create a contact form)
+- WP Forms, (as described to create a contact form)

 These are the paid plugins that I constantly use, I love them and can't be without them:

 When you set up your website, you may find you'll need different plugins this is because your niche and WordPress theme might be different to mine.